WXIX-TV: News operation

 While channel 19 studied the introduction of local news in 1978, began airing prime time news updates in 1985, and entertained expanding its news presence in 1989, it was not until the early 1990s that a full-on local newscast started at WXIX-TV.
 In 1993, Stu Powell of Chicago's WFLD hired that station's news director, Greg Caputo, to start a local newsroom for WXIX-TV.
 After a $2 million investment, WXIX's news department—the first new TV newsroom in Cincinnati since 1958—debuted on October 18, 1993.
 Initially, channel 19 produced a half-hour Ten O'Clock News and the short-lived Midnight News, an unusual attempt at a late-night local newscast; both programs were originally anchored by Jack Atherton and Phyllis Watson alongside chief meteorologist Rich Apuzzo and sports director Greg Hoard, the latter the only on-air talent poached from another station.
 In addition, Tricia Macke was brought on as a contributor—later going full-time after the station requested she stop her other modeling job—and Kevin Frazier, now the co-host of Entertainment Tonight, was the weekend sports anchor.

 After channel 19 moved into the former Stowe School, several expansions of news at WXIX were carried out.
 The first was the extension of the 10 p.m. news to a full hour in January 1996.
 That fall, 19 in the Morning, a three-hour morning news program, debuted.
 19 News Midday, a half-hour at 11:30 a.m., followed in May 1997.
 Even though the morning shows were still gaining an audience, the Ten O'Clock News was among the highest-rated in the United States.
 After seeing success with a 10 p.m. newscast, the station expanded further into morning news, adding a 6 a.m. hour in 1998, and ratings increased when it promoted Macke to full-time 10 p.m. anchor and hired Sheila Gray to anchor Fox 19 in the Morning in 1999.

 Sheila Gray (right) interviews Navy Rear Admiral Miles B. Wachendorf (left) on Fox 19 in the Morning.

 After nearly a decade, news expansions began again in 2008 with the launch of the Fox 19 Evening News, a 6:30 p.m. local newscast.
 In 2010, 2011, and 2012, extensions to the morning newscast brought its total length at its peak to seven hours, from 4 to 11 a.m.
 The station would also debut weekend morning newscasts in 2012.
 In the 2010s, WXIX also had news sharing partnerships with WLW radio and The Cincinnati Enquirer.

 In 2018, WXIX added 4 p.m. and 11 p.m. newscasts, the latter the first competition to network affiliates in that time slot in Cincinnati TV history.
-This was followed in January 2020 by 90 further daily minutes of news from 5 to 6:30 p.m. and in 2021 by an hour of news at 3 p.m.
-As of 2024, WXIX produces 71 1/2 hours of local newscasts each week.
+This was followed in January 2020 by 90 further daily minutes of news from 5 to 6:30 p.m., and in 2021, by an hour of news at 3 p.m.